What Is a Drone? Uses of Drones and Definition.

 How do you get medical supplies to people in hard-to-reach areas?
 What tool could you use to deliver organs for transplant patients?
 Drones are the answer to both of those questions.
 Right now, unmanned aerial vehicles are being used to deliver emergency medical supplies and cargo to off-the-grid communities in rural Alaska.
 Instead of relying on dog sleds, snowmobiles or ambulances that can’t handle snow, Alaskans are relying on drones to quickly receive life-saving medical supplies.

 Drones are also being tapped to deliver donated organs to transplant patients.
 Just recently, history was made when a kidney was transported by a specially-made drone from one hospital in Maryland to the next in just under five minutes.
 This could cut down on the alarmingly slow rate at which donations usually arrive (if they arrive at all).
 Usually, organs are delivered via chartered or commercial flights.
-Delays and lapses in judgement cause dangerous delays of two hours or more for 4% of all organ deliveries.
+Delays and lapses in judgment cause dangerous delays of two hours or more for 4 percent of all organ deliveries.
 Drones can cut time down tremendously while offering a safer and secure method of organ transportation.

 Drones have been a boon for photographers who use UAVs to take expansive aerial photos.
 Ever wonder what it’s like to get a bird’s eye view of your favorite city, beach or building?
 There are drones made specifically for photography that provide a new way to photograph some of your favorite destinations from above.

 Do You Need a License to Fly a Drone?